 Deadlifts Stimulate The Whole Body

-Deadlifts is the only exercise that truly stimulates both the lower and upper body.
+Deadlift is the only exercise that stimulates both the lower and upper body.
 The same cannot be said of squats.
-Deadlifts work the butt (take note ladies), upper thighs, hamstrings, lower back, upper middle back, traps, and gives a kind of "fullness" in the chest (take note guys).
+Deadlifts work the butt, upper thighs, hamstrings, lower back, upper middle back, traps, and gives a kind of "fullness" in the chest (take note guys).

 Paul San Andres writes in Romanian Deadlifts that deadlifts is primarily a "hip dominant exercise" and "one of the best hip extensor exercises available" that works the thighs, hamstrings, and butt.
 Curtis Dennis Jr. writes in The Importance of the Deadlift that the deadlift, "Hits the back, the lats, the quads, the glutes, the arms and forearms, and even the abs, which proves that the deadlift produces more results than the bench press and the squats."